chase-lambert/lesson-planner-clj/README.md

 It's using the free tier so first load might take a while, but when live I'm getting lighthouse scores of 97-99% Performance (I only get 89% here running the production release on localhost so `render.com` must be doing something nice here) and 100% on Accessibility, Best Practices, and SEO (but the demo is only displaying Hello World).
-The free tier allows for 512mb and this demo seems to use up to ~170mb for just the "Hello World" according to `render.com`'s metrics but I haven't looked into too much yet.
+The starter tier allows for 512mb and this demo seems to use up to ~170mb for just the "Hello World" according to `render.com`'s metrics but I haven't looked into too much yet.

 The dockerfile should allow it to be used elsewhere like `fly.io`, `railway.app`, and `heroku` but I haven't tested.